derekdjia/AI_Generated_Recipes/README.md

 #### 2.1 Data Cleaning Process

-#### 2.2.1 Natural Language Processing: Ingredients
+###### 2.2.1 Natural Language Processing: Ingredients

 	    1 pound baby Yukon Gold potatoes, quartered
 	    4 ears corn, husked
 	    4 tablespoons olive oil, divided

-Here's an example of a partial list of ingredients of a recipe.
+Here's an example of a partial list of ingredients in a recipe.
 Each line of ingredient has the follow format:

-	    * Quantity
+	    1. Quantity
-	    * Unit
+	    2. Unit
-	    * Type (Optional)
+	    3. Type (Optional)
-	    * Food
+	    4. Food
-	    * Method of preparation
+	    5. Method of preparation

+First, we need to normalize the unit of measurement.
+It is straightforward to convert standard units of weight and volume, but what is 4 ears of corns and how does it compare to another recipe that calls for 500g of corn?
+The imperfect solution here is to limit

-#### 2.2.2 Natural Language Processing: Instructions
+###### 2.2.2 Natural Language Processing: Instructions

 	    Place potatoes into a large pot and cover with salted water; bring to a boil.
 	    Reduce heat to medium-low and simmer until tender, 10 to 12 minutes.